ljtill/bicep-dev-box/README.md

 Azure Active Directory - Application

-- Navigate to the 'App Registration' blade wihin the Azure portal.
+- Navigate to the 'App Registration' blade wihin the Azure portal
-- Select 'New registration' and provide a Name for the application.
+- Select 'New registration' and provide a Name for the application
 - Select the newly created application and select 'Certificates & secrets'
 - Select 'Federated Credentials' and 'Add credential'
 - Provide the 'Organization (username)' and Repository for the credential